 Elk, Antelope, Deer & Turkey Safety Course

-Only those hunter that have taken the new Camp Navajo safety course, and have your safety card will be allowed to provide copies of all required documentation and fees by mail.
+Only those hunters that have taken the new Camp Navajo safety course, and have your safety card will be allowed to provide copies of all required documentation and fees by mail.
 It is the hunter’s responsibility to ensure all documents required are mailed in, and confirmation of document receipt should be confirmed by the hunter via email correspondence with the MWR/Hunting Coordinator.
+Hunters should check this website frequently.
 All hunters who have not received a Camp Navajo safety card are required to apply in person at one of the scheduled classes.
 It is solely the hunter’s responsibility to ensure Camp Navajo receives all required documentation.

-HUNT DRAW NUMBERS: Will be posted will be posted once Arizona Game and Fish Department releases them to Camp Navajo for publication.
+HUNT DRAW NUMBERS: Will be posted once Arizona Game and Fish Department releases them to Camp Navajo for publication.
 They will not be provided to individual callers or via e-mail, please check this website frequently for all updates.

 The responsibility for compliance with Camp Navajo policies and Arizona